 ISTJs enjoy being responsible for their actions and love the power that stems from this.
 They are usually jacks-of-all-trades and this can potentially lead to many significant achievements in diverse areas – ISTJs tend to be bright, logical and wise individuals, characterized by their desire to seek secure and stable life.

-Like other introverted personalities with a well-developed T trait, ISTJs are often (mistakenly) seen as indifferent and cold.
+Like other Reserved and Logical personalities, ISTJs are often (mistakenly) seen as indifferent and cold.
 Of course, it is understandably difficult for an ISTJ to reveal their emotions or express affection, but that does not mean that they have no feelings or are insensitive.

 ISTJs are easily irritated by other people’s shortcomings – they see their own promises as sacred and cannot understand how someone could consciously fail to meet their obligations.
 This can be a significant disadvantage at times, as some people can abuse the ISTJ’s strong sense of duty by overloading them with work.